-BACKGROUND The Land Use Census required by this RFO provides assurance that changes in the use of land in the unrestricted area are identified and that modifications to the radiological environmental monitoring program are made, if required, by the results of this census.
+The Land Use Census required by this RFO provides assurance that changes in the use of land in the unrestricted area are identified and that modifications to the radiological environmental monitoring program are made, if required, by the results of this census.
 The best information from a door-to-door survey, from an aerial survey or from consulting with local agricultural authorities shall be used.
 This census satisfies the requirements of Section IV.B.3 of Appendix I of Reference 1.
 Guidance for the Land Use Census is provided by Reference 2.

-APPLICABLE SAFETY ANALYSES the en This a releas Transi a num This Land Use Census provides assurance that changing conditions in the environment surrounding Columbia Generating Station are identified.
+This Land Use Census provides assurance that changing conditions in the environment surrounding Columbia Generating Station are identified.
 This allows more accurate evaluation of the impact of radionuclide releases caused by normal operation and Anticipated Operational Transients.
 Chapter 15, Accident Analysis, of the FSAR (Ref.
 3) analyzes a number of anticipated process disturbances and component failures that have the potential of causing measurable environmental impact.

-REQUIREMENTS FOR OPERABILITY This RFO provides for a periodic update of the location of the nearest milk animal, residence, and garden greater than 500 square feet.
+This RFO provides for a periodic update of the location of the nearest milk animal, residence, and garden greater than 500 square feet.
 At Columbia Generating Station the closest residence is across the Columbia River at a distance of approximately four miles.
 Because of the restrictions of the Hanford Site, the only land use area that has the potential for milk animals, residences, or gardens within five miles is a narrow strip of land just east of the Columbia River.
 However, the Radiological Environmental Monitoring Program evaluates land use beyond the five mile limit.
 Restricting the census to gardens of greater than 500 square feet provides assurance that significant exposure pathways via leafy vegetables will be identified and monitored since a garden of this size is the minimum required to produce the quantity (26 kg/year) of leafy vegetables assumed in Reference 4 for consumption by a child.
-To determine this minimum garden size, the following assumptions were made: a) 20% of the garden was used for growing broad leaf vegetation (i.e., similar to lettuce and cabbage) and b) a vegetation yield of two kg/m 2 .
-APPLICABILITY The RFO is applicable at all times.
+To determine this minimum garden size, the following assumptions were made:

+- a) 20% of the garden was used for growing broad leaf vegetation (i.e., similar to lettuce and cabbage) and - b) a vegetation yield of two kg/m2.

+The RFO is applicable at all times.